Raymo et al. v. FCA US LLC and Cummins Inc.

 • Each Class Member shall be entitled to one pro rata share of the Net Settlement Fund for each Eligible Truck, identified by VIN, the Class Member purchased or leased during the Class Period.
 Thus, a Class Member who purchased one Eligible Truck during the Class Period will be entitled to one pro rata share of the Net Settlement Fund, while a Class Member who purchased two Eligible Trucks during the Class Period will be entitled to two pro rata shares of the Net Settlement Funds.
 The final amount to be paid to each Class Member will depend upon the fees, costs, and incentive awards approved by the Court, but is estimated to be approximately $100.40 per Eligible Truck.
 Class Counsel estimates that if the Action were certified as a Class Action for trial and proceeded to trial resulting in a judgment in favor of the Class on all claims with damages assessed at the highest value claimed, the maximum possible recovery per vehicle would be approximately $1,600.00, from all Defendants.
 In that event, however, Defendants would continue to dispute that the case should be certified as a class action for trial, that they should be held liable on any of Plaintiffs’ claims, or that any damages should be awarded to Plaintiffs or the Class.
 As such, there is a substantial risk that if the case proceeded to trial, the Class could recover less than the Settlement Amount, or nothing.

 Important!
-Class Members who exclude themselves in accordance with FAQ 13 below will not be able to share in the distribution from the Settlement Fund.
+Class Members who excluded themselves in accordance with FAQ 13 below will not be able to share in the distribution from the Settlement Fund.

 • There is no date certain for making payments from the Settlement Fund.
-The Settlement Fund will be distributed to eligible Class Members after the Court grants final approval to the Settlement and all claims have been fully processed by the Settlement Administrator.
+The Settlement Fund will be distributed to eligible Class Members after all claims have been fully processed by the Settlement Administrator.
+The Court approved the Settlement on February 18, 2025.

 In consideration of the Settlement and except as stated below in Sections VIII(C) and VIII(I), Plaintiffs and each Class Member, on behalf of themselves and any other legal or natural persons who may claim by, through or under them, agree to fully, finally and forever release, relinquish, acquit, discharge and hold harmless the Released Parties from any and all claims, demands, suits, petitions, liabilities, causes of action, rights, and damages of any kind and/or type regarding the subject matter of the Action, including, but not limited to, compensatory, exemplary, punitive, expert and/or attorneys’ fees or by multipliers, whether past, present, or future, mature, or not yet mature, known or unknown, suspected or unsuspected, contingent or non-contingent, derivative or direct, asserted or un-asserted, whether based on federal, state or local law, statute, ordinance, regulation, code, contract, common law, or any other source, or any claim of any kind related arising from, related to, connected with, and/or in any way involving the Action, Defendants' alleged conduct respecting the claims at issue in the Action, that are defined, alleged or described in the FAC, the Action or any amendments of the Action.